NervanaSystems/neon/doc/source/lstm.rst

 The network consists of a word embedding layer, and LSTM, RecurrentSum, Dropout and Affine layers.

-1. ::py:class:`.LookupTable` is a word embedding that maps from a sparse one-hot representation to dense word vectors.
+1. :py:class:`.LookupTable` is a word embedding that maps from a sparse one-hot representation to dense word vectors.
 The embedding is learned from the data.
 2. :py:class:`.LSTM` is a recurrent layer with "long short-term memory" units.
 LSTM networks are good at learning temporal dependencies during training, and often perform better than standard RNN layers.
 3. :py:class:`.RecurrentSum` is a recurrent output layer that collapses over the time dimension of the LSTM by summing outputs from individual steps.
 4. :py:class:`.Dropout` performs regularization by silencing a random subset of the units during training.